 It is important to note that maps depicting proposed property withdrawal and acquisition boundaries in this Draft EIS show the maximum extent; if any portion of a Weapons Danger Zone (WDZ) or Surface Danger Zone, or non-live fire training area passes through a known property parcel, the entire parcel is shown for potential withdrawal and acquisition and is included in acreage calculations.
-However, once an alternative is chosen for implementation, the Navy would strive to minimize the actual withdrawal and acquisition acreage requirement by taking into consideration terrain features and individual parcel characteristics.
-The Final EIS will contain more refined boundary locations and acreage figures.
+However, in the event any action alternative is chosen for implementation, the Navy would strive to minimize the actual withdrawal and acquisition acreage requirement by taking into consideration terrain features and individual parcel characteristics.